The Tainted Poet's YA Book Review:

 -Post everything in ONE entry.

--Post your EMAIL.
+EMAIL.
 No email, no entry.

 -Potentially three winners, See above.
-All will be chosen randomly.

--Contest open until Midnight of September 22th, 2009.
+-Contest open until Midnight of

 (Midnight whatever your time is.
 I won't post the winner till a day afterward.)